 Treatments include working on energy pathways which are the support structure for the physical body.
 This energy is called ‘Lom’ (Thailand), ‘Ki’ (Japan),‘Qi‘ (China), and ‘Prana’ (India).

-There is no English equivalent, but it can be translated as ‘life energy’.
-This energy runs in channels which are called ‘Sen’ (Thai Massage), ‘Meridian’ (Japanese Shiatsu), or ‘Nadi’ (Indian Yoga).
+There is no exact English equivalent for these words, but they can be translated as ‘life energy’.
+This energy runs in channels which are called ‘Sen’ (Thai Massage), ‘Meridian’ (Chinese Medicine), or ‘Nadi’ (Indian Yoga).

 Western Medicine does not recognize this energy, but healing methods which are based on this energy have been successfully used for literally thousands of years in Thailand, China and India up to the present day to treat and, more importantly, prevent diseases.

 There are countless success stories, and the effectiveness of these healing methods is beyond doubt for many millions of people.

 The Thai Healing Massage system takes Thai Massage training to a higher level.
 It adds several compatible therapeutic bodywork styles which refine, improve and enhance traditional Thai Massage.
 They includeAbdominal Massage

 Heavenly Head Massage